-Seminars: Read Less [-] PSYCH 292 Introduction to the Profession of Psychology 2 Units Terms offered: Fall 2018, Fall 2017, Fall 2016 This course provides both a broad review of the field of psychology and an introduction to the faculty of this department.
+Seminars: Read Less [-] PSYCH 292 Introduction to the Profession of Psychology 2 Units Terms offered: Fall 2019, Fall 2018, Fall 2017 This course provides both a broad review of the field of psychology and an introduction to the faculty of this department.
 Faculty from various program areas will present biographical information and discuss their particular research programs, as well as summarizing current developments in their areas.
 The course will also cover topics in professional development (e.g., scientific writing, convention presentations, journal review processes, professional and scientific ethics, and special issues facing women and minority psychologists).
 Required of all first-year students in the graduate program.
 Introduction to the Profession of Psychology: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Formerly known as: 292A Introduction to the Profession of Psychology: Read Less [-] PSYCH 293 Second-Year Seminar on Professional Development 2 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 This course will focus on various issues related to professional development.
+Formerly known as: 292A Introduction to the Profession of Psychology: Read Less [-] PSYCH 293 Second-Year Seminar on Professional Development 2 Units Terms offered: Spring 2020, Spring 2019, Spring 2018 This course will focus on various issues related to professional development.
 Topics may include planning a research program, preparing for qualifying exams, choosing a dissertation committee, identifying career options, presenting work at conferences and in journals, preparing grant proposals, preparing for job interviews, juggling professional and personal life, and recognizing obstacles in career development.
 The seminar participants will select actual topics at the beginning of the term, and all will be expected to participate in the discussions.
 All participants will present their research at a departmental poster session at the end of the term.
 Required of all second-year students.
 Second-Year Seminar on Professional Development: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Formerly known as: 293A-293B Second-Year Seminar on Professional Development: Read Less [-] PSYCH 294 Current Issues Colloquium Series 1 Unit Terms offered: Fall 2018, Spring 2018, Fall 2017 Current issues in specified areas of psychology presented weekly by announced speakers.
+Formerly known as: 293A-293B Second-Year Seminar on Professional Development: Read Less [-] PSYCH 294 Current Issues Colloquium Series 1 Unit Terms offered: Spring 2018, Fall 2017, Spring 2017 Current issues in specified areas of psychology presented weekly by announced speakers.
 Current Issues Colloquium Series: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit with instructor consent.
-Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 1-2 hours of colloquium per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Current Issues Colloquium Series: Read Less [-] PSYCH 298 Directed Study 1 - 12 Units Terms offered: Fall 2018, Spring 2018, Fall 2017 Special study under the direction of a member of the staff.
+Current Issues Colloquium Series: Read Less [-] PSYCH 298 Directed Study 1 - 12 Units Terms offered: Spring 2019, Fall 2018, Spring 2018 Special study under the direction of a member of the staff.
 Directed Study: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Summer:
+Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Summer: 6 weeks - 1-5 hours of independent study per week 8 weeks - 1-4 hours of independent study per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Letter grade.

+Directed Study: Read Less [-]

+PSYCH 299 Research 1 - 12 Units

+Terms offered: Fall 2017, Summer 2017 8 Week Session, Spring 2016 Individual research.
+Research: Read More [+] Rules & Requirements

+Repeat rules: Course may be repeated for credit without restriction.

+Hours & Format

+Fall and/or spring: 15 weeks - 0 hours of independent study per week

+Summer: